PeterWong327/study-guide-notes/study-guide-practice-tests.md

 D) Calling super() in the constructor lets you choose which properties you want to inherit

-Given this code, what will be logged?
+5. Given this code, what will be logged?
+A

   let a = {name: "A"};
   let b = Object.create(a);